mrlacey/Rapid-XAML-Toolkit/docs/extending-xaml-analysis.md

 # Extending XAML Analysis

-The following is important information to know for anyone working with this codebase and wishing to add more XAML Analysis functionality.
+The following is important information for anyone working with this codebase and wishing to add more XAML Analysis functionality.

 ## Overview